admin-shell-io/questions-and-answers/README.md

 **How shall the eCl@ss group “Zusatzdokumentation (e.g. IRDI 0173-1#02-ADN464#..)” be used for documentation?**

-Please use the submodel template VDI 2770 for documentation instead.
+Please use the submodel template based on VDI 2770 for documentation instead.
+It will be released soon.
 (Answered: 2020-08-13)

 **How to treat values of Properties with values in multiple languages?**